covernts/GDRemote/about.md

-# Template Mod
+# GD Remote

-Edit about.md to change this
+idk what to put here